The Metop Global Data Service provides near real-time products to the user community generated from instrument data.

 Svalbard Transfer Speed Increases

 In 2013, following the successful launch of Metop-B, enhancements were made to the transfer speed on the fibre link between Svalbard and Darmstadt.
-As a result, the average timeliness has also significantly improved for the non-ADA supported passes of Metop-A.
+As a result, the average timeliness has also significantly improved for the non-ADA supported passes of Metop-A and Metop-C.

 ATOVS Products from the radiance measurements of the ATOVS instruments (AMSU-A, HIRS and MHS), provide atmospheric temperature and moisture profiles, total ozone and other parameters in both clear and cloudy atmospheres.